Emma Strada

 Emma Strada (Turin, 18 November 1884 – Turin, 26 September 1970) an Italian civil engineer, was the first woman to obtain a civil engineering degree from the Polytechnic of Turin.
-She later became the first president of the Italian Association of Women Engineers and Architects.
+She later became the first president of the Italian Association of Women Engineers and Architects (AIDIA).

 Early life

 Emma Strada was born on 18 November 1884 in Turin, Italy.
 She came from a family of engineers: her father Ernesto Strada and brother Eugenio Strada were also engineers.
 Her father owned a studio in Turin.

 Engineering

 Education

 In 1903 Strada finished the Liceo Classico Massimo d’Azeglio high school in Turin.
 The same year she was enrolled in the preparatory course in Engineering Sciences at the University of Turin, which later allowed her to enroll in the Scuola di Applicazione per Ingegneri (later the Polytechnic University of Turin).
 This was a rare occurrence because prior to this only men had taken the courses.
 In 1900 in the whole Italy there were only 250 female university students.
 She was allowed to take the course after regulators were consulted and found no clauses against a female entrant.

 Strada studied for five years and graduated with honours on 5 September 1908, ranking 3rd of her 62 classmates.
 The commission is said to have taken an hour to decide whether to declare her an "ingegnere" (engineer) or "ingegneressa" (engineeress).
 She became the first woman ever to obtain a civil engineering degree from the Polytechnic of Turin and in the whole of Italy.
 Her graduation was a significant sign of ongoing change in the profession.
 As a graduation gift, and to celebrate her achievement of becoming a civil engineer, Strada had an electric light installed in her home.
 Electricity was hardly available in Turin during Strada's time and she would often travel around the city in a horse drawn carriage because automobiles were rare and street lamps were lit with gas.